 Resolver address and manage the records of a domain zone itself.
 These actions can only be performed by whitelisted accounts.

-CNS allows users to delegate transaction execution to accounts that aren't domain owners.
+CNS allows members to delegate transaction execution to accounts that aren't domain owners.

 Resolver smart contracts implement methods that use Meta Transactions.
 One use-case for meta transactions is delegating (gas-using) blockchain calls to other accounts.
 This allows domain owners to keep their domains and funds on separate accounts or even have someone else pay their transaction fees.

-On behalf of our users, our transaction processor generally handles:
+On behalf of our members, our transaction processor generally handles:

 Managing domains (transferring, setting

-Minting domains happens when a user claims a domain from the Unstoppable Domains website.
+Minting domains happens when a member mints a domain from the Unstoppable Domains website.
 This action doesn't require a domain owner's signature, since the minting of second-level domains is controlled by Unstoppable Domains.

 Managing domains, in contrast, can only be performed with a domain owner's permission.
 Each delegated transaction that modifies the owner address, the